mguleryuz/foundry/memory-bank/systemPatterns.md

 - **Token Distribution**: Proportional to user contribution and package type
 - **Minimum Requirements**: 50% minimum contribution enforcement

+### Treasury Management

+The contract implements a dual treasury management approach:

+- **ETH Treasury**: For native ETH contributions

+  - ETH is immediately forwarded to the treasury address
+  - Admin can trigger withdrawals from treasury via events (test-only)
+  - In production, direct treasury management would require additional implementation

+- **ERC20 Treasury**: For token-based contributions
+  - ERC20 tokens are transferred directly to treasury upon contribution
+  - Admin can trigger withdrawals via transferFrom (requires treasury approval)
+  - Proper approval flow is enforced for security

 ## Component Relationships

 ```